gwkokab/gwkokab/README.md

 ## Usage

-Jaxtro is designed to be used as a library.
+GWKokab is designed to be used as a library.
 It provides a high-level interface for sampling from a wide range of gravitational-wave population models.
 Following example shows how to generate mock population data.
 It is a two step
 process: